 - Encourage further giving: Ask consumers and other stakeholders to join you in your mission for giving.
 Gently prompt them to contribute their time, money, and other resources to the causes and initiatives that you highlight.

 It’s a good idea to look to the leaders to see who is doing well and why their business stands out.
 To see how you compare, here’s the 2018 World’s Most Reputable Companies for Corporate Responsibility rankings, according to the Reputation Institute’s CSR RepTrak:

 - Novo Nordisk

 Google notably earned the Reputation Institute’s highest CSR score by implementing the following reductions in environmental impact:

 - Data centers use less power, with 50% less energy than other comparable data centers

 - Google contributes to renewable energy, committing more than $1 billion to renewable energy projects

 - The company enables businesses to decrease their own environmental impact by using Gmail

 Looking for more ways to boost your company’s reputation?
-Check out this post about using social media to boost your online presence!
+Check out our guide: Choosing the Best Online Reputation Management Companies!